I heard that Kia has reached an agreement with the U.S. Environmental Protection Agency. What are the details?

 Can I register now for the lump sum payment options through the www.KiaMPGinfo.com site?

-Will I be notified if the settlement agreement is approved?
+Will I be notified about the lump sum payment option?

-Yes – you will receive a notice by first class mail to advise you of the proposed settlement after preliminary approval is issued by the Court.
-Details of the options available to you will be outlined in that notice and a separate website will be established to provide you with additional details and updates regarding the progress of the proposed settlement.
+Yes – you will receive a notice by first class mail to advise you of the proposed settlement sometime from late December 2014 to early January 2015.
+Details of the options available to you will be outlined in that notice and you can visit the separate website established to provide you with additional details and updates regarding the progress of the proposed settlement (www.KiaMPGClassSettlement.com).

 I’ve reviewed the proposed settlement agreement and still have questions about it – how can I get those answered?